A simple gravitational self-decoherence model: Decoherence of a free quantum particle

-Figure~\ref{fig_sigma} depicts the~$m$ and~$\sigma$ domain for which Eq.~\eqref{SE5} holds, where~$M_\text{C} \equiv \hbar / L_\text{C} \sim M_\text{P}$ defines the Heisenberg cut --- see picture~B of Fig.~\ref{fig_manifesto}.
-Since we explore the Heisenberg cut from the QM side, we are restricted to~$m / M_\text{C} < 1$.
-We must also exclude the hatched region from the parameter space for not complying with~$\sigma / L_\text{C} > 1$ (demanded by the model).
-Indeed, the hatched region belongs to the (still unknown) QST (dark region in picture~B of Fig.~\ref{fig_manifesto}).
-Next, we exclude region~$\sigma / \lambdabar < 1 / 2$ (below the dashed line) for not complying with the minimum possible value for~$\sigma$ according to QM.
-Finally, condition~$K / |U| \ll 1$ imposes an extra restriction on the parameter space.
-Accordingly, we dismiss region~I below the dot-dashed line defined by
+Figure~\ref{fig_sigma} depicts the~$m$ and~$\sigma$ domain, given by Eq.~\eqref{R1}, for which Eq.~\eqref{SE4} holds.
+Here, $M_\text{C} = \hbar / L_\text{C} \sim M_\text{P}$ defines the Heisenberg cut --- see Fig.~\ref{fig_manifesto}.
+Since we explore the Heisenberg cut from the~QM~side, we are restricted to~$m / M_\text{C} < 1$.
+We must also exclude the dark region from the parameter space (corresponding to the dark region in Fig.~\ref{fig_manifesto}) for not complying with~$\sigma / L_\text{C} > 1$, demanded by the model.
+Next, we exclude region~$\sigma / \lambdabar < \sigma_\text{H} / \lambdabar \equiv 1 / 2$ (hatched region below the dashed line) for not complying with the minimum possible value for~$\sigma$ according to the Heisenberg uncertainty principle.
+Finally, the condition~$K / |U| \ll 1$ at~$t = 0$, given by Eq.~\eqref{R1}, imposes an extra restriction on the parameter space.
+Accordingly, we dismiss region~I. For the sake of reference, the dot-dashed line is defined by~$\sigma / \lambdabar = \sigma_\text{ref} / \lambdabar$, where

-inside which~$K / |U| > 1 / 2$ (at~$t = 0$).
-We are left, thus, with region~II.
-Yet, we must not evolve the particle for so long as to violate our condition~$K / |U| \ll 1$.
-(Note that~$\langle \mathbf{p}^2 \rangle$ increases with~$t$ while~$\langle \mathbf{r}^2 \rangle$ remains constant.)
-Given the initial~$\sigma$ and~$\lambdabar$ in region~II, we use Eqs.~\eqref{K3}, \eqref{U4}, \eqref{MSP}, and~\eqref{MSM} to calculate the time~$t = t_\text{F}$ for which~$K / |U|$ grows up to~$1 / 2$.
-For~$t > t_\text{F}$ the particle-clone potential can be dismissed, QM takeover, and no sensitive decoherence should take place after it.
-Thus, Eq.~\eqref{SE5} is used to evolve the particle from~$t = 0$ to the final time \begin{widetext}